 As one example, Hubspot has a section in their community that is solely dedicated to advocacy, featuring groups, advocate spotlights, and blogs.
 Just a 12% increase in brand advocacy represents a 200% increase in revenue growth!

 Have you ever heard of the leaky bucket analogy?
 If not, here’s a quick explanation: Imagine water flows into a bucket (new customers), but there are holes in the bucket (lost customers).
 Any water left in the bucket is your customer base.

-It’s difficult to have a reliable customer base if you don’t plug those holes, right?
+It’s challenging to have a reliable customer base if you don’t plug those holes, right?

-Having an online community creates a crucial space for customers to share ideas, resources, useful tips, and ask and answer questions.
-Self-service via an online community could save you up to $3M annually on utility costs.
+An online community creates a crucial space for customers to share ideas, resources, valuable tips, and ask and answer questions.
+Self-service via an online community could save up to $3M annually on utility costs.

 And that’s not all — 49% of businesses with online communities record cost savings of up to 25% yearly.
 And a live chat with an agent can cost up to $12 per interaction.
 But self-service can cost as little as 25 cents per interaction.

 Or nothing at all.